wallaceEcoMod/wallace/README.md

 run_wallace()
 ```

-In the future, development versions can be downloaded from Github with the following R code.
-For now, please install via CRAN.
+Development versions can be downloaded from Github with the following R code.

 ```R
 install.packages("devtools")